Probate Q&A Series

 • Determine if the out-of-state property requires ancillary probate in the foreign jurisdiction.

-• Prepare and record a valid personal representative’s deed in the county where the property is located.
+• Prepare and record any valid transfer document required by the state where the property is located.

 • Review and pay timely creditor claims in accordance with North Carolina priority rules.